top of page

 Youth Prevention Universal - YPU

-The Youth Prevention Universal Program offers the Too Good for Drugs program to 1st through 3rd grade students in 12 Deep East Texas counties.
+The Youth Prevention Universal Program offers the Positive Action program to 1st through 3rd grade students in 12 Deep East Texas counties.

 HOW IT WORKS